jofaval/boston-housing/README.md

 - Linear Regression with Polynomial Features is the simplest of the three, but it fits the problem.
 Although it does not perform as well as the other two.
 - Random Forest did perform the "best", except not really, it did not get the highest score on the test data, but it's still a damn good algorithm.
-- XGBoost, the winner for this round, a powerful alogirthm that's been taking the price lately, and for good reason.
+- XGBoost, the winner for this round, a powerful algorithm that's been taking the price lately, and for good reason.

 ## 📊 Visualization
 [↑ Back to the table](#table-of-contents)